stormqloud/kazoo-tgbbok/linux_versions.md

 * The answer used to be simple Centos 6
   * 2600hz distributes Centos 6 RPM's for everything..

-* Centos 6 and Freeswitch do not "play nice"
+* Centos 6 and Freeswitch (1.6+) do not "play nice"

-*
+* Kazoo 4.0 will likely require Debian for Freeswitch
+  * This is a Freeswitch recommendation/requirement more then 2600hz

 ## ```</flame retardant suit>```